IBM/MFP-Auth-LDAP/README.md

 ### 5.2 Setup Secure Gateway Client

-To be able to access your on-premise LDAP server from within the Mobile Foundation server running on Bluemix, we must first create a secure gateway connection between the on-premise LDAP server and Bluemix as per following steps:
+To be able to access your on-premise LDAP server from within the Mobile Foundation server running on IBM Cloud, we must first create a secure gateway connection between the on-premise LDAP server and IBM Cloud as per following steps:

-1. Log on to Bluemix.
+1. Log on to IBM Cloud.
 Click on "Catalog".
 Under Categories, select "Services -> Integrate", and then click on "Secure Gateway".
 Click "Create".

 2. Inside the Secure Gateway service dashboard, click "Add Gateway".
 Specify a name and click "Add Gateway".
 Click the icon for the gateway that you just added.